f5devcentral/f5xc-mcn-TechXchange/README.rst

 Destroy Environment
 ###################

 When your done with the lab, make sure to run the destroy scripts to delete all resources in F5 Distributed Cloud and AWS.
+These should be run on the jumphost terminal within the directory /home/ubuntu/f5xc-mcn-TechXchange/.

 .. code:: bash